mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 ---
+title: How to build a dialog system without selling your soul
 layout: post
-title: How to build a dialog system without selling your soul
 date: 2020-01-29 01:00 +0700
 description: tutorial on how to build a dialog system.
 tag:
 - tutorial
 - godot
+comments: true
 ---

 #### A bit of background